 Home to over 4.4 million people, the city is a go-to destination for the art lovers and culture seekers.
 Its growth in galleries, new-age restaurants and cafes are now at the top of tourist attractions aside from Apartheid Museum and Constitution Hill.

-So to help you discover a new side of Jozi, here are the city’s best kept secrets we’re willing to share to make your experience even more memorable.
+So to help you discover a new side of Jozi, here are the city’s best-kept secrets we’re willing to share to make your experience even more memorable.

 Rather than heading over to the top of the Carlton Centre, the tallest building in Africa, to get a view of the beautiful city of Jo’burg, we recommend checking out Northcliff Ridge.
 You won’t find this place in many tour books, but it does offer you a spectacular 360 view of the city.

-The area is known as Aasvoëlkop or Vulture Ridge because these birds used to prey around here before the city became urbanised.
+The area is known as Aasvoëlkop or Vulture Ridge because these birds used to prey around here before the city became urbanized.
 It’s also been said that hunter and gatherers lived here over 250,000 years ago.